bmwh237/workflow-automation/weeding decision-making.md

 I create record sets of all the items being considered for weeding each month.
 I set the owner of these record sets to be `Iroquois` and follow the naming convention of `MM-YYYY Iroquois SectionWeeded Weeding List`.
-For example, the record set for general fiction that I currently use is titled `11-2024 Iroquois Gen Fic & LT Weeding List`.
+For example, the record set for general fiction that I used last year was titled `11-2024 Iroquois Gen Fic & LT Weeding List`.

 ## What goes into a decision?
 When weeding an item, I evaluate according to four main factors: popularity, availabilty, merit or reputation, and physical